ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 * smartmontools - see http://smartmontools.sourceforge.net .

-* GTK+, version 2.6 or higher - see http://www.gtk.org .
+* GTK+, version 3.4 or higher - see http://www.gtk.org .

-* Gtkmm, version 2.6 or higher - see http://www.gtkmm.org .
+* Gtkmm, version 3.4 or higher - see http://www.gtkmm.org .

-* libglademm, version 2.4 or higher - see http://www.gtkmm.org .
-Note: libglademm is not needed when using GTK+ / Gtkmm 2.12 or newer.

-Note that having GTK+ 2.12 and Gtkmm 2.12 is HIGHLY recommended.
-While earlier versions may work, they may produce suboptimal results and buggy behavior.

 Most of these packages are probably already provided by your distribution.
 Here are the packages you need to have to build GSmartControl on some Linux
 distributions:

 openSUSE, SLES, SLED:
-gcc-c++, pcre-devel, gtkmm2-devel, (possibly) libglademm-devel.
+gcc-c++, pcre-devel, gtkmm3-devel.

 Fedora, CentOS, RHEL:
-gcc-c++, pcre-devel, gtkmm24-devel, (possibly) libglademm24-devel.
+gcc-c++, pcre-devel, gtkmm30-devel.

-Mandriva:
-gcc-c++, gcc-cpp, libpcre-devel, gtkmm2.4-devel, (possibly) libglademm2.4-devel.

 Ubuntu, Debian GNU/Linux:
-g++, libpcre3-dev, libgtkmm-2.4-dev, (possibly) libglademm-2.4-dev.
+g++, libpcre3-dev, libgtkmm-3.0-dev.

 Note that usually you need to specify only these packages - the rest is installed automatically by the package manager's dependency resolver.
 Keep in